mesosphere/dcos-docs-site/pages/1.10/security/ent/perms-reference/index.md

 By convention, `full` indicates that the permission supports all other action identifiers.
 `full` may include actions not supported by any other action identifier.

+Many resource identifiers include optional sections in square brackets that may be filled in to further narrow the granted permission.
+If optional sections are omitted the resource identifier refers to all possible values.
+For example, the resource identifier `dcos:mesos:agent:framework:role` controls view access to DC/OS services registered with any [Mesos role](/1.10/overview/concepts/#mesos-role), whereas the resource identifier `dcos:mesos:agent:framework:role:slave_public` controls view access to DC/OS services registered with the role `slave_public`.

 ## <a name="admin-router"></a>Admin Router Permissions

 In each of these cases the principal is the client performing the HTTP